fredemmott/HTCC/docs/hardware/oculus-hand-tracking/README.md

 ## Virtual Desktop

 - you must use VDXR
-- turn on 'send tracking data to PC' so that your PC - and HTCC - receive the hand tracking data
+- turn on 'send tracking data' so that your PC - and HTCC - receive the hand tracking data
 - turn *off* hand tracking in Virtual Desktop, otherwise its' own controller emulation will be used instead.
 It is possible to mix both, but complicated, and makes it much harder to diagnose issues

 ## Sleep/wake